Jakob Chychrun

-Jakob Chychrun (/'tʃɪkrən/ CHIK-rən; born March 31, 1998) is an American-Canadian professional ice hockey defenceman for the Ottawa Senators of the National Hockey League (NHL).
-He was drafted 16th overall by the Arizona Coyotes at the 2016 NHL Entry Draft.
+Jakob Chychrun (/'tʃɪkrən/ CHIK-rən; born March 31, 1998) is an American–Canadian professional ice hockey defenseman for the Washington Capitals of the National Hockey League (NHL).
+He was drafted 16th overall by the Arizona Coyotes at the 2016 NHL entry draft.
+He has also played for the Ottawa Senators.

 Early and personal life

 Chychrun was born and raised in Boca Raton, Florida.
-His father, Jeff, is a former defenceman who played for eight seasons in the NHL.
-He is also the nephew of Luke Richardson, a former NHL defenceman and current head coach of the Chicago Blackhawks.
+His father, Jeff, is a former defenseman who played for eight seasons in the NHL.
+He is also the nephew of Luke Richardson, a former NHL defenseman and former head coach of the Chicago Blackhawks.
 His mother is Nancy Chychrun, and he has a sister, Taylor.
 He is a dual American–Canadian citizen of Ukrainian and Jewish descent.
 He attended American Heritage School in Boca Raton from Pre-kindergarten to ninth grade.
-After his cousin Daron died by suicide, Chychrun established the 'Do It For Daron' movement to raise awareness and spark conversations about suicide and youth mental health.
+After his cousin Daron died by suicide, Chychrun got involved in the 'Do It For Daron' movement to raise awareness and spark conversations about suicide and youth mental health.

+Chychrun is outspoken on eating an "ancestral diet," which involves raw meat and milk, as well as eating foods seasonally.